The Multnomah County Ordinances describe two types of facilities which require licensing:

 Who needs a license?

-If you operate an animal facility or animal rescue entity, you must get a license annually.
+If you operate an animal facility, you must get a license annually.

 What are the requirements for animal facilities?